2018ik/2018ik.github.io/_wiki/quotes.markdown

 >Sometimes brothers are like locusts [in the home meetings], you hear buzzing and then all the food disappears.

 >Don't correct, don't impose, don't suggest, just live Christ!

+# Miscellaneous

+"For the Lord to forgive us, and to cleanse us of our sins is not difficult.
+But for Him to break through the self to dispense Himself into that part of our heart is the greatest mountain."